Understanding Labor and Delivery Complications -- Prevention

 Fetal Fibronectin Testing

 Fetal fibronectin testing can also be used as a possible predictor of preterm labor.
 This test is done like a Pap smear, and test results are used to predict your risk of preterm labor.
-The fetal fibronectin test can't tell for sure if you're in labor, but it can tell you if you're not.
-A woman at for premature delivery can be forewarned about what to do if preterm labor symptoms occur, and can undergo further screening tests.
+The fetal fibronectin test can't tell for sure if you're in preterm labor, but it can tell you if you're not.
+A woman at risk for premature delivery can be forewarned about what to do if preterm labor symptoms occur, and can undergo further screening tests.